vippsas/vipps-login-api/vipps-login-api.md

 The Vipps login API authenticates the user in the web browser.
 The Vipps login API should only be run in the browser window using redirects (iFrame is not supported and new window is not recommended).

+See our [developer section](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md#vipps-test-apps) for information about our test environment, test apps and test users.

 ### Versions
 [Api Version 1.0](https://github.com/vippsas/vipps-login-api/blob/master/versions/1.0/vipps-login-api.md)